afarentino/poll/README.md

 ## Contributing

-Creating new opportunities for innovation and collaboration are what make open source software special.
+Creating new opportunities for innovation and collaboration is what make open source software special.

 If you would like to use this code in a derived work of your own, please [fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks).